 Glenn Campbell's Facebook Overview

-My best work is highlighted in my separate Lite™ Feed on Facebook (formerly my Facebook Fan page).
-This is a low-volume version of my personal Facebook page, sharing only my most important posts.
+My best work is highlighted in my separate Lite™ Feed on Facebook (formerly my Facebook Fan page) and on Instagram.
+The Lite™ page is a low-volume version of my personal Facebook page, sharing only my most important posts.
 Go here for the most significant things I have produced lately without the noise of daily photo uploads.
-(This page supercedes my Google+ page used for the same purpose until Dec.
-2012.)
+My Instagram feed shows a refined selection of my best photos, present and past.

 Any Facebook user can subscribe to my public updates—and I encourage it!
 (This means that my posts will show up in your "friend feed".)
 Even non-friends can "Like" and comment on my photos and albums.
 (At least for now.
 I could discontinue this option if it becomes too hard to maintain.)
-Since everyone can see most of my stuff anyway and anyone can follow, friending is selective.
-In general, I friend only people I have met in person, am already actively engaged with or who I feel I have some connection with.
-You are welcome to request it, but don't be offended if I decline.
-I occasionally DO accept friend requests from people I don't know who seem interesting, but that interestingness must show up on their PUBLIC Facebook page!
-If you request friending and your public Facebook page contains no information about you, you can expect the request to be ignored.
-(Use the "view as" option on the top of your Facebook page to see your page as outsiders do.)
+Friending: Since everyone can see most of my stuff anyway and anyone can follow, friending is not available to the general public.
+As a rule, I friend only people I have met in person, am already actively engaged with or who I feel I have some connection with.
+However, if you follow me, I will usually look at your page, and I may try to friend you myself if you look interesting.

 My Facebook page is philosophically bland!
 I post pretty pictures here and links to my less controversial creative work, but I don't try to "say" anything.
 I try not to post anything on Facebook that might offend any of my myriad friends, relatives, employers, employees, etc. Facebook just isn't suited for expressing ones opinion.
-Anything edgy, blunt or political is reserved for other forms of media, mainly Twitter and my Philosophy blog
+Anything edgy, blunt or political is reserved for other forms of media, mainly Twitter, my books and and my Philosophy blog

-If you like my any of my photos or albums, please "Like" them on Facebook!
-(I can never give me enough "Likes".)
+If you appreciate any of my photos or albums, please "Like" them on Facebook!
+(You can never give me enough "Likes".)
 I also encourage Facebook users to share my photos, albums and posts (via the "share" feature on Facebook).
 You don't need my permission to do this.

 I occasionally look at my "friend feed" to see what my Facebook friends are doing, but only when I have the time.
 I can sometimes go for weeks without looking at it.